GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_SOP-template-creation.md

 Depending on the format of the draft, the above-mentioned ``< URL of drafted document >`` will change:
 - **Google Document**.
 You can simply paste the URL of the Google Document, making sure to add the recipients as editors of that particular document in Google Drive.
 - **Markdown document**.
 The easiest way to share the document would be by creating a drafted PR in GH, from either a personal fork or branch to the ``dev`` branch.
 Make sure to create it as a _Draft pull request_.
 If done this way, at [step 7](#7-create-pr-review-and-merge) you will simply have to convert the draft into a _Ready for review_ PR.
+Check the [accessioning guide](../../docs/GDI-SOP_sop-accessioning.md#file-naming-conventions) to know how to name and where to place this new file.

 Remember to leave a comment in the GitHub issue, briefly mentioning that authors have been contacted.
 Be mindful of the information you share (e.g., no email addresses), since _anything_ that is typed through ZenHub in the ticket, will be **publicly displayed** in the GitHub issue!